fluid-checkout/fluid-checkout/readme.txt

 * Added: Option to define which address to save as the shipping address when using a local pickup shipping method.
 (PRO feature)
 * Fixed: Do not save shipping phone number to order data when shipping address is not needed for the order.
+* Fixed: Deprecated PHP messages saved to log files when using Fluid Checkout with recent versions of PHP.

 = 3.2.4 - 2024-09-15 =